UGYW/ConceptStudy/README.md

 markov.py AND markov2.py: Using Markov Chains to produce new text from input text sample. markov.py takes more storage than markov2.py.

+GuessString.py: Implemented in the study of stochastic language matching comparisons